 Claude Code Agent Teams: The Complete Guide to AI Agents Collaborating, Reviewing Each Other, and Raising the Bar on Quality

-When I first tried the feature, what struck me immediately was watching AI agents debate with each other.
+The first thing that struck me when I tried the feature was watching AI agents debate each other.
 The research agent gathered data.
 The analysis agent asked, "What are the assumptions behind these numbers?"
 The review agent pushed back: "Isn't that assumption too optimistic?"
 It was essentially a human team meeting — happening entirely in the world of AI.

 What You'll Learn